SineadMorris/TRMecology/README.md

 }
 ```

-1. Load the data:
+After this, we load the data:

 ``` r
 load("data_pizzolla.RData")
 load("data_slutter.RData")
 ```

-1. Carry out analysis for each data set:
+And carry out analysis for each data set:

 ``` r
 ## Pizzolla et al analysis ----------------------------------